- Price: from €30

 After walking for a short while along the beach, we follow the road up to the entrance of Killiney Hill Park.
 The trail meanders then through mature woodland and magnificent views open up over the sea and the coast.
-An obelisk built during one of the famines of the 18th century stands at the top of the hill.
-This is a well known landmark that can bee seen from far away.
+An obelisk built during one of the worst famines of the 18th century stands at the top of the hill.
+This is a well-known landmark which can be seen from far away.

 The walk continues on with a short climb to the top of Dalkey Hill.
 The square tower, called the Telegraph Castle, used to send signals to the boats coming into the bay.
-During the 19th century, part of the hill was carved out and the granite used for building Dun Laoghaire Harbour.
+During the 19th century, part of the hill was carved out and the granite used for building Dun Laoghaire Harbour and welle known monuments in Dublin.
 Nowadays, the local rock climbers practice their climbing skills in the disused quarry.